NicholasBrunsink/NicholasBrunsink/README.md

 ### Hello, I am Nicholas.
 I am in my first year of my PhD in Electrical Engineering at North Carolina State University.

+My research area is in GNNs, AI Accelerators, and optimizations.
+Recently, I have been looking at sparse-dense matrix multiplication on the Cerebras CS-2 system

 Email: njbrunsi@ncsu.edu

 <!--